glotzerlab/signac-docs/docs/source/recipes.rst

     def foo(job):
         # ...

-Then you could execute the operation for a hypothetical job with id *abc123* for example with ``$ python project.py run -o foo -j abc123``.
+Then you could execute the operation for a hypothetical job with id *abc123*, for example with ``$ python project.py run -o foo -j abc123``, irrespective of whether the ``foo.txt`` file exists or not.

 How to run in containerized environments
 ========================================